tract-health/tract/README.md

 REACT_APP_FIREBASE_MEASUREMENTID
 ```

+### TRACT Factors

+TRACT factors, questions and definitions can be adjusted in `data\survey.detail.json` file before building the application.

 ### Installing

 A step by step series of examples that tell you how to get a development env running